observablehq/plot/README.md

 * *pow* - power (exponential) transform
 * *sqrt* - square-root transform (*pow* transform with exponent = 0.5)
 * *log* - logarithmic transform
-* *symlog* - bi-symmetric logarithmic transform (per [Webber *et al.*](https://www.researchgate.net/publication/233967063_A_bi-symmetric_log_transformation_for_wide-range_data))
+* *symlog* - bi-symmetric logarithmic transform per [Webber *et al.*](https://www.researchgate.net/publication/233967063_A_bi-symmetric_log_transformation_for_wide-range_data)

-A *sqrt* transform exaggerates differences between small values at the expense of distinguishing large values.
+A *sqrt* transform exaggerates differences between small values at the expense of large values.
+A *pow* transform is a generalization of the square-root transform with a configurable *scale*.**exponent**.
 A *log* transform is more extreme, suitable for comparing orders of magnitude, but a *log* scale’s domain may not include zero.
-A *symlog* transform is more elaborate, but works well with widely-varying values which may include zero.
+The base can be specified with the *scale*.**base** option; though note that this only affects the generated axis ticks, not the scale’s behavior.
+A *symlog* transform is more elaborate, but works well with widely-varying values which may include zero; it may be configured with the *scale*.**constant** option.

 For temporal data (*i.e.* dates, which are also considered quantitative), two variants of a *linear* scale are also supported: